lorainelab/integrated-genome-browser/README.txt

 Note that the following commands make use of the preferences file in igb/src/igb_prefs.xml.
 If you have your own preferences file(s), edit the commands below.
-(Few users need an igb_prefs.xml file with IGB 4.02 or higher.)
+(Most users do NOT need an igb_prefs.xml file with IGB 4.02 or higher.)

 Running with ant:

 Use the ant task 'run' to run the program from within ant.
 'ant run'

 Running from the command line.
-Sample command:

-java -Xmx512m -classpath ext/xercesImpl.jar:ext/xml-apis.jar:ext/javax.servlet.jar:ext/org.mortbay.jetty.jar:ext/commons-logging.jar:genometry/genometry.jar:genometryImpl/genometryImpl.jar:genoviz_sdk/genoviz.jar:igb.jar com.affymetrix.igb.IGB -prefs igb/src/igb_prefs.xml
+Sample command: java -Xmx512m -classpath igb_exe.jar com.affymetrix.igb.IGB -prefs igb/src/igb_prefs.xml

-This sample command assumes that:

-1) genoviz.jar, genometry.jar, genometryImpl.jar are located in the genoviz_sdk,
-   genometryImpl and genometry subdirectories, respectively, relative to the top-level IGB release directory (this happens automatically when building via the ant 'jar' task),
-2) all third-party required jars are in a subdirectory called 'ext' relative to the top-level IGB release directory, and
-3) it is executed in the top-level IGB release directory.

 ----------------- RUNNING GENOVIZ TUTORIALS ------------------

 IGB uses the GenoViz for much of the graphical interface.
 To learn the basics of the GenoViz, there are tutorials and